sindresorhus/sindresorhus.github.com/data/apps/any-text.md

 #### The widget does not update if I write some text in the app and then reveal the Lock Screen

 You need to first close the app.
-This is a iOS bug.
+This is an iOS bug.

 If you work at Apple → [FB11522275](https://github.com/feedback-assistant/reports/issues/360)